A History of Woodworking and Its Influence in Civilization

-Wood is naturally very durable and capable of lasting for thousands of years without significant change if kept in moderate, sheltered environments.
+Wood is naturally durable and can last thousands of years without significant change if kept in moderate, sheltered environments.
 When the wood is exposed to fungi (molds and mildews), insects, termites, light, excessive heat, and excessive moisture, however, it is doomed to suffer biological deterioration.
 This is what happened to many of the wooden objects created centuries ago.

-Moisture can be one of the most difficult conditions to control.
-Wood takes on moisture in high relative humidity conditions and releases it when the humidity is lower.
+Moisture can be one of the most challenging conditions to control.
+Wood takes on moisture in high relative humidity conditions and releases it when it is lower.